rackerlabs/technical-blog/_posts/2019-06-12-row-level-security-in-sql-server-2016.md

     GO

-Step 2: Run the following code to create a table with examples and grant the select privilege to the new users:
+Step 2: Run the following code to create a table with examples and grant the SELECT privilege to the new users:

     CREATE TABLE dbo.SalesFigures (
     [userCode] NVARCHAR(10),